 We had a couple complications.
 The first was with the VIN.
 Thomas contracts out the chassis (come to find out) so there is no VIN on the frame plate.
 The DMV wants to see 2 VIN numbers.
 I assured the inspector that it is right and asked him to verify that the two plates (one inside with a VIN and one on the frame with the VIN blank) had the same chassis number.
 He accepted that.

-The second complication had to do with the completeness.
+The second monero trading sites had to do with the completeness.
 He looked at it and said he could not register it because it was not done.
 I told him I read online that you only need a bed, stove and toilet.
 He went into the DMV for like a 1/2 hour and came back with a printout of their policy.
 Turns out in CA you need any 4 of a list of things.
 As I remember:

 - Cooking Facilities